Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Discussion

-Imagine one has arbitrary density matrix in its completely orthogonal configurational representation of Eq.(16) or Eq.(23).
-Then in the most common (i.e. \textit{not equally connected}) case one has $ D^{N} $ different real numbers for respective diagonal matrix elements $ \rho_{\lbrace k \rbrace_{j} \vert \lbrace \bar{k} \rbrace_{j}} $ in this representation, instead of just two real numbers $ p $ and $ (1-p) $ (and one entanglement parameter $ p $ with $ 0 \leq p \leq 1 $) in the former equally connected case.
+Moreover, one can spread the applicability of all results obtained in the above for EC-density matrices even further, thus, covering a much more wide class of composite quantum systems, by means of the following considerations.
+Imagine one has arbitrary density matrix in its completely orthogonal configuration representation of Eq.(16) or Eq.(23).
+Then in the most common (i.e. \textit{not equally connected}) case one has $ D^{N} $ different real numbers for respective diagonal matrix elements $ \rho_{\lbrace k \rbrace_{j} \vert \lbrace k \rbrace_{j}} $ in this representation, instead of just two real numbers $ p $ and $ (1-p) $ (and one entanglement parameter $ p $ with $ 0 \leq p \leq 1 $) in the former equally connected case.
 As well, in the most general situation calculation of causal separability criterion can involve $ 2 K^{(D)}_{N} \bar{K}^{(D)}_{N} $ distinct off-diagonal matrix elements $ \rho_{\lbrace k \rbrace_{j} \vert \lbrace \bar{k} \rbrace_{j'}} $ in Eq.(23) (the latter, generally speaking, all can be complex numbers) for all available quantum transitions between completely orthogonal configurations of the entire quantum system.
 Although for any realistic big enough density matrix (16) one needs to perform numerically all calculations of Eqs.(17-19) in order to check general causal condition (22), it is still possible to make some predictions on the character of the results one might obtain straightforwardly just approximating the most general situation by means of specific entanglement/separability conditions obtained for one-parametric equally connected type of density matrices.
-The goal here is to choose such the parametrization which would approximate real "non-EC" density matrix and, at the same time, which would result in a certain simple renormalization of the entanglement/separability thresholds obtained for equally connected family of density matrices which have been already studied in details in the above.
+The goal here is to choose such the parametrization which would approximate real "non-EC" density matrix and, at the same time, which would result in a certain simple renormalization of the entanglement/separability thresholds obtained in the above for the family of EC-density matrices.